piotrek-szczygiel/weplay/README.md

 $ ./build/raspberry-console
 ```

+## Building on Windows
+Open project directory with Visual Studio and everything should work out of the box.

 ## Building on other platforms
 - Follow raylib installation guide on https://github.com/raysan5/raylib#build-and-installation
+- Make sure that raylib is installed globally and visible for compilers
-- Build console using CMake
+- Build project using CMake